 Drawing extensively on the intergovernmental approach to implementing the United States Foreign Account Tax Compliance Act, the OECD developed the Common Reporting Standard (CRS) to address the issue of offshore tax evasion on a global basis.
 Aimed at maximising efficiency and reducing cost for financial institutions, the CRS provides a common standard for due diligence, reporting and exchange of financial account information.
-Pursuant to the CRS, participating jurisdictions obtain from reporting financial institutions, and automatically exchange with the tax authorities in partner jurisdictions on an annual basis, financial information with respect to all reportable accounts identified by financial institutions on the basis of common due diligence and reporting procedures.
-The first information exchanges began in 2017.
+Pursuant to the CRS, participating jurisdictions must obtain from reporting financial institutions, and automatically exchange with the tax authorities in partner jurisdictions on an annual basis, financial information with respect to all reportable accounts identified by financial institutions on the basis of common due diligence and reporting procedures.
 Ireland has implemented the CRS into Irish law.

-Ireland has adopted the "Wider Approach" to CRS due-diligence, therefore Irish Financial Institutions are required to carry out due diligence on all customers, although it should be noted that Ireland will only exchange CRS information with jurisdictions where there is a legal obligation to do so.
+Ireland has adopted the "Wider Approach" to CRS due-diligence, therefore Irish financial institutions are required to carry out due diligence on all customers, although it should be noted that Ireland will only exchange CRS information with jurisdictions where there is a legal obligation to do so.

-Security Holders may be required to provide additional information to the Issuer to enable the Issuer to satisfy its obligations under the CRS.
+Security holders may be required to provide additional information to the Issuer to enable the Issuer to satisfy its obligations under the CRS.

-By subscribing for Securities, each Security Holder is agreeing to provide such information upon request from the Issuer or their delegates.
+By subscribing for Securities, each Security holder is agreeing to provide such information upon request from the Issuer or its delegates.